adiq/dotfiles/README.md

 - [CleanShot X](https://cleanshot.com) (free trial, OTP $29)

-> Tip: Feel free to modify app bundles to your linking before running to prevent installing apps you do not want (eg. paid ones)
+> Tip: Feel free to modify app bundles to your liking before running to prevent installing apps you do not want (eg. paid ones)

 Also, there are my custom aliases in file `zsh_aliases`.
 For your own local scripts: use provided `~/.zshrc-local` 😉